 In simple words, FCA didn’t like the Mahindra CJs and Thars to be referred as “Jeeps”.
 Not that they aren’t.
-In fact, the Mahindra CJ 340 and CJ 540 were licenced derivatives of the Willys CJ-3B, and had Peugeot engines.
-They were produced until 2010 before replacing with the ‘Thar’ which also doesn’t look all that different from the Willys (CJ-7), and is still a hot favourite among off-road enthusiasts.
+In fact, the Mahindra CJ 340 and CJ 540 were licensed derivatives of the Willys CJ-3B, and had Peugeot engines.
+They were produced until 2010 before replacing with the ‘Thar’, which also doesn’t look all that different from the Willys (CJ-7) and is still a hot favorite among off-road enthusiasts.

 FCA even included photos comparing the Roxor to the Jeep, reports Bloomberg.
 “In fact, the accused product was modeled after the original Willys Jeep,” FCA said in its complaint.

 Mahindra on the other side said that they’ve not yet been served with the complaint.
 However, they’ve reviewed FCA’s core filing and find it to be without merit.
 The company defended its product saying that both companies have a long licensing relationship that dates back to the 1940s “with the original agreement with Willys and continues to this day,” including a 2009 agreement with Chrysler Group LLC, an FCA predecessor.

 “Our actions, products, and product distribution (including Roxor) both honor the legacy of the relationship and the terms of our agreements with FCA.
 Mahindra has been co-existing with FCA (and the Jeep brand) for over 25 years in India and in many other countries.